• Advisory for Founders & Government

 In a half‑day workshop plus follow‑up session we will:

-You’ll receive a short action memo you can share internallyto secure support and resources.
+Output: Action memo you can share internally to secure support and resources.

 Digital Corridor Strategy Block – designing something that lasts